 - Grooming is important – remove any piercings

 - Don’t chew gum – no food or drink

 - Good eye contact

 REMEMBER, FIRST IMPRESSIONS COUNT

 Some other things to remember during your interview:

-While there’s no way of predicting exactly what you’ll be asked at an interview, these answers to some challenging questions asked by prospective employees, might just help you out of a tight spot:
+While there’s no way of predicting exactly what you’ll be asked at an interview, these answers to some of the more challenging questions asked by prospective employers might just help you out of a tight spot: